arnab2001/OptiSchema/PROJECT_CONTEXT.md

 ## 🎯 Next Steps

-1. **Immediate**: Set up monorepo structure and development environment
+1. **Immediate**: Continue performance optimization and UI enhancements
-2. **Short-term**: Implement basic PostgreSQL polling and metrics collection
+2. **Short-term**: Add more advanced visualizations and reporting features
-3. **Medium-term**: Integrate AI analysis and frontend dashboard
+3. **Medium-term**: Implement notification system and audit logging
-4. **Long-term**: Polish user experience and prepare for demo
+4. **Long-term**: Scale to support multiple database instances and teams

-This document will be updated as the project evolves and serves as our single source of truth for project goals, architecture decisions, and development priorities.
+This document serves as our single source of truth for project goals, architecture decisions, and development priorities.
+It will be updated as the project evolves.